-Our Trauma-Informed Care Program is designed to address the psychological and physiological symptoms that can emerge from both acute and developmental trauma.
+Our Trauma & Resiliency Program is designed to address the psychological and physiological symptoms that can emerge from both acute and developmental trauma.
 The program combines body-based practices, such as Sensorimotor Psychotherapy, Somatic Experiencing, and EMDR with our Foundations Treatment services including DBT, ACT, Mentalization, family therapy, neurofeedback, psychiatry, and experiential activities (trauma-informed yoga and Qigong.)

 What is Trauma?